rajan06-singh/FileAuditing/README.md

   2. Download and install watchmedo utility.

-1. To test the utility on Apple devices (OS X) platform:
+A.  To test the utility on Apple devices (OS X) platform:

 - Use AppleWatchdog.sh